ProjectOpenSea/ships-log/README.md

 ## The OpenSea Ship's Log

-A page listing recent auctions and bids on OpenSea, with the ability to buy items on sale right from the page. **Uses only ___ lines of code!**
+A page listing recent auctions and bids on OpenSea, with the ability to buy items on sale right from the page.

 ### Demo

-Check out a live version of this example here.
+Check out a live version of this example [here](https://ships-log.herokuapp.com).

 ### Instructions